Georgia’s Food Stamps, or SNAP, offers nutrition assistance to about 1.6 million eligible, low-income individuals and families in Georgia.

 Alternatively, you may apply in person at your local DFCS office or call (404) 206-5300 to have an application mailed to you.

-If you have very little or no income, you may be eligible to receive your first Food Stamp benefits within 7 days.
+If you have very little or no income, you may qualify for “expedited SNAP” and have your first benefits within 7 days.

 Unless otherwise exempted, those receiving food stamps in 24 counties across the state must work at least 20 hours a week, or be enrolled in state-approved job training.1

 - List of counties in Georgia that requires work participation